 How should a health professional set up their website forms to stay compliant?

-The privacy documentation piece trips up a lot of practitioners because there are actually two separate documents at play here.
-Your website privacy policy explains how you handle visitor data in general, things like cookies, analytics, and contact information.
+Step 3: Update your website’s privacy documentation to reflect how you actually handle patient data.
+There are two separate documents at play here, and they are not interchangeable.
+Your website privacy policy explains how you handle visitor data in general — cookies, analytics, contact information.
 Your HIPAA Notice of Privacy Practices explains how you handle protected health information as a covered entity.
-They serve different purposes and most health professional websites need both.
-They are not interchangeable.
+Most health professional websites need both.

 One pattern I see regularly during website audits is practitioners who handled compliance thoroughly inside their EHR, got their BAA signed with their telehealth platform, and then never thought to apply the same lens to their website.
 The website feels different because it is public-facing and not clinical.
 But if patients are submitting health information through it, the obligation is the same.

-A: That depends on what information was collected through the form and how it was stored.
+That depends on what information was collected through the form and how it was stored.
 If the form only captured names and emails and no one submitted clinical details through it, the exposure may be minimal.
 If patients submitted health information and it was processed through a non-compliant platform with no BAA in place, there may be a gap worth addressing.
-The important thing to know is that taking corrective action now, auditing what you have, switching to compliant tools, and documenting the change, is far better than waiting.
+The important thing to know is that taking corrective action now — auditing what you have, switching to compliant tools, and documenting the change — is far better than waiting.
 Consult a healthcare compliance professional if you are concerned about past exposure.

-A: General inquiry forms carry lower risk than intake or symptom forms, but they are not automatically exempt.
+General inquiry forms carry lower risk than intake or symptom forms, but they are not automatically exempt — this is the open-text trap in action.
 The risk level depends on what people actually submit through them.
 Even a form designed for general questions can receive PHI if a prospective patient describes their health situation while reaching out.
 What I typically recommend for clients in this situation is to keep the general inquiry form as simple as possible, use language that discourages clinical detail, and route submissions to a platform that meets a reasonable standard of security even if a full BAA is not in place.
 If your inquiry form starts to function more like an intake form in practice, it is worth treating it that way from a compliance standpoint.

 If you work with a web designer who specializes in health professional websites, this is a great conversation to have at your next check-in.
 And if this post was helpful, feel free to pass it along to a colleague who might be wondering about the same things.